-As of March 31, 2023, we had investments in 25 portfolio companies, the five largest of which included, Old World, Horizon, Dema/Mai, Brunswick, and Nocturne, and comprised \$322.3 million, or 42.8%, of our total investment portfolio, at fair value.
-A consequence of a limited number of investments is that the aggregate returns we realize may be substantially adversely affected by the unfavorable performance of a small number of such investments or a substantial write-down of any one investment, including due to the current inflation and interest rate environment.
+As of March 31, 2025, we had investments in 25 portfolio companies, the five largest of which included SFEG, Ricardo, Brunswick, Nielsen-Kellerman and E3 and comprised \$401.7 million, or 41.0%, of our total investment portfolio, at fair value.
+A consequence of a limited number of investments is that the aggregate returns we realize may be substantially adversely affected by the unfavorable performance of a small number of such investments or a substantial write-down of any one investment.
 Beyond our regulatory and income tax diversification requirements, as well as Credit Facility requirements, we do not have fixed guidelines for industry concentration and our investments could potentially be concentrated in relatively few industries.
 In addition, while we do not intend to invest 25% or more of our total assets in a particular industry or group of industries at the time of investment, it is possible that as the values of our portfolio companies change, one industry or a group of industries may comprise in excess of 25% of the value of our total assets.
-A downtum in a particular industry in which we have invested a significant portion of our total assets could have a materially adverse effect on us.
-As of March 31, 2023, our largest industry concentration was in Diversified/Conglomerate Services, representing 35.7% of our total investments, at fair value.
+A downturn in a particular industry in which we have invested a significant portion of our total assets could have a materially adverse effect on us.
+As of March 31, 2025, our largest industry concentration was in Diversified/Conglomerate Services, representing 17.4% of our total investments, at fair value.